 - Step in to improve schools that aren’t educating their children

-- In every state, leaders are creating plans for implementing ESSA.
+3) In every state, leaders are creating plans for implementing ESSA.
 Each plan will outline how state resources will be spent and the way in which the state intends to improve schools.
 The U.S. Department of Education will review and approve each state’s plan before the plans are implemented in the 2017-18 school year.
 To see the status of your state’s ESSA plan, click here.

-- Parents, caregivers, and community members can make their voices heard.
+4) Parents, caregivers, and community members can make their voices heard.
 Your input as a parent or someone who wants to see the children in their life succeed is imperative.
-Visit your state’s Department of Education website to learn about your state plan and ways to let leaders know what you want for your schools and children.
+Visit the Department of Education website to learn about your state plan and ways to let leaders know what you want for your schools and children.

 To become more involved in ESSA plans for your state, sign up for alerts and follow the organizations listed below: